GlacyalWolf/molecBioPracti/project/docu.md

+# Introduction

+With the knowledge learned during these practical sessions we are going to try to compute a transcription and translation from our contig.

+The main objectives were to annotate the genes included in our contig and to functionally characterize the predicted proteins.
+We will have to find of which organism the sequence is, by comparing the protein sequence with the protein sequence of other nematode.
 # Methods

 First of all we have used blastx to determine from the contig13 the proteins that we can obtain from this sequence related to our organism.
 After that, we store the protein fasta of one of the matches, the one with the smallest e-value.